F-22 Raptor rejoins fleet after five-year absence

 |0

-This work, F-22 Raptor rejoins fleet after five-year absence [Image 12 of 12], by A1C J. Michael Pena, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, F-22 Raptor rejoins fleet after five-year absence, by A1C J. Michael Pena, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT